alanbjordan/StudentSuccessPredictor/README.md

 ## **Overview**

-This notebook demonstrates a complete machine learning workflow aimed at predicting early **student success** in an online education program.
+This project demonstrates how machine learning can predicting early **student success** in an online education program.
 The goal is to use onboarding assessment and early participation data from the first 30 days to identify which students are likely to succeed — and which ones may need early intervention.

 ---

 ## **What's Inside**

-- **Data Simulation & Preparation**
-  A synthetic dataset of 50 students, including onboarding scores, class attendance, homework submission rates, platform usage, and participation scores.

-- **Data Cleaning & Imputation**
-  Missing values are identified and filled using **linear regression-based imputation**, ensuring data quality while retaining trends and relationships.

-- **Clustering & Behavioral Insights**
-  Using **KMeans clustering** and **PCA**, students are grouped into 3 distinct behavioral personas:
-  - **High Achieving Learners**
-  - **Average Learners**
-  - **Struggling Learners**

-- **Exploratory Visualization**
-  Engagement metrics are visualized to highlight differences between behavioral groups.

 - **Predictive Modeling**
-  Built a **Logistic Regression** classification algorithm to predict student success based on early behavioral and performance data.
+  Deployed a **Logistic Regression** classification algorithm to predict student success based on early behavioral and performance data.

 - **LLM Integration**